Keeping safe: stairs and keeping steady

 - Avoid wearing clothes that are too long and may cause you to trip up.

-- If your prescribed drugs are making you feel dizzy, keep taking them, but talk to your GP.
+- If the drugs you’ve been prescribed are making you feel dizzy, keep taking them but talk to your GP about it.

 - Consider fitting grab rails, especially on the stairs and in the bathroom.